Dr Suzanna Ivanic

 Suzanna is happy to talk with MA and PhD candidates considering topics relating to early modern European history, especially those interested in religious history, Central and Eastern Europe, taking cultural and social perspectives, and using material and visual approaches.

-Current PhD supervision includes:
+Current and recent PhD supervision includes:

 • Francesca Richards, 'Medicine, Charm or Treasure?
 Mediterranean Red Coral in England c.1600-1750' (Wellcome Trust Doctoral Scholarship).